delta-incubator/delta-sharing-rs/docs/src/developer_guide/overview.md

 # Overview

 The Delta Sharing Server first and foremost implements the Delta Sharing protocol.
 The protocol is a REST API that allows clients to discover and query Delta Tables.
 The server is responsible for authenticating requests, looking up table details, and creating signed URLs to the data files that contain the relevant table data.

+However the protocol deliberately leaves out several aspects that are relevant when operating a Delta Sharing server.
+This implementation takes an opinion on how to handle these aspects with the aim to provide both, a composable framework that adopters can use to build their own production systems and a batteries-included implementation that can be used out of the box for many real-world scenarios.

 The Delta Sharing Server is thus responsible for the following: